cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://www.nerdydata.com/">NerdyData</a> — html/css/code search engine
 </br><a href='https://lelinhtinh.github.io/de4js/'>De4js</a> — HTML/JS deobfuscator
 </br><a href='https://tio.run'>TIO RUN</a> — Run and test code written in one of 680 programming languages (260 practical and 420 recreational) directly in your browser
+</br><a href="https://explainshell.com/">Explain Shell</a> — this site will help you quickly understand terminal commands-lines from articles, manuals, and tutorials
+</br><a href='https://codesandbox.io/'>Codesandbox</a> — Great online environment for creating, testing, and researching written JavaScript tools (and #OSINT has many: social-analyzer, opencti, rengine, aleph).
+</br><a href='https://www.shellcheck.net/'>shellcheck.net</a> — analyzes command-line scripts and explains in detail the errors found in them
+</br><a href='https://xenon.stanford.edu/~xusch/regexp/'>Regular Expression Analyzer</a> — super tool for those who forget to leave comments on their code or have to deal with someone else's code.
+</br><a href='https://chrome.google.com/webstore/detail/developer-search-tool/bkolnanfonknnhpeakommihhllojnecf/related'>Developer search tool</a> — Take the art of copy and paste from Stack Overflow to a new level of speed and productivity
+</br><a href='https://github.com/httpcats/http.cat'>HTTP Cat</a> — free #API to get pictures with cats for different HTTP response codes
+</br><a href="https://www.functions-online.com/">Run PHP functions online</a>
+</br><a href="https://httpie.io/run">HTTPIE.IO</a> — command-line HTTP client
+</br><a href="https://brew.sh/">The Missing Package Manager for macOS (or Linux)</a>
+</br><a href="https://gitpod.io/workspaces">Gitpod.io</a> — run code from repositories on Github directly in a browser